JLG-Development/C-INTRO/CALCULATOR/README.md

  # This function accomplishes tokenziation through if tree that basically just checks the userInput string for any invalid characters or combination of characters, if the input is good it will read each token into a vector as its own element.
 Throws runtime error if invalid input is detected

  # If the bottom of the if tree is reached it is assumed that the string is inavlid.

+ # Edge case such as (        -85) is handled by removing all spaces before tokenization